antleaf/doapr/webroot/content/repositories/cern_document_server.md

 record_count: 'Full text : 473 744 ( 138 168 preprint)'
 remining_indrawn_item: Full-Text
 repository_type: Disciplinary
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name: CDS
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://cds.cern.ch/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Acccount needed, it's free.
 Only Accredited Community Members of CERN are authorized to submite their works
 withdrawal_authorisation:
-withdrawal_policy:
+withdrawal_policy: 'No'
 features:
 - :feature: search_engine
   :description: Advanced Search